INFO490/assignments/hw5/hw5.markdown

     tags = make_tags(word_counts, maxsize = 120)
     create_tag_image(tags, 'cloud.png', size = (900, 600), fontname = 'Lobster')

 This will create the tag cloud in the file `cloud.png`.
+Open it up,

     $ xdg-open cloud.png

+and see how pretty it is.

 #### Submission Instructions